 “Alexei Fyodorovich,” he spoke with a cold smile, “I cannot bear prophets and epileptics, messengers from God especially, you know that only too well.”
 [Book XI, chapter 5; Pevear & Volokhonsky, 602]

-“God […] has put it into my heart to say this to you”, so that the spoke word is from God, from the heart of Alyosha, sourced from God — it is a divine word.
+“God […] has put it into my heart to say this to you”, so that the spoken word is from God, from the heart of Alyosha, sourced from God — it is a divine word.
 It is not the Biblical text.
 Throughout TBK, people speak to Alyosha honestly, even if their honesty involves honest dissembling, an honest execution of games played in life; the same is done to Elder Zosima.
 Alyosha can see through them; he is a point of light in the murk of muddied personalities.
 This divine word shines, as a potential anchoring point for Ivan in his turmoil.
 It is not bidden; it comes without having been asked for consciously, as are the words spoken to those who come to consult with Elder Zosima.
 I repeat: it is spoken, and not a word from the Bible, yet it is divine.